rachel-labri-tipton/sei-project-1-tetris/readme.md

 - Implementing a function that lets a piece drop immediately with the space bar.
 I worked on this as well but had some difficulty with it so decided it didn't need to be part of my mvp.
 - Figure out how to stop the Tetris theme song once it's started playing.

-## Praise for Tetris 2.022
-*Overall I will say the Tetris is 4.5 out of 5.
-I love the Tetris game.
-I thought it was just so much fun, and I thought it was hard too.
-I loved the sounds.* 🐬  💫  🐳  ✨ - Rowan, my 8 year-old nephew